 Thankfully, time is a great healer for many things, and it’s no exception when it comes to the scars you’re left with from scratching your eczema; with that said, there’s no guarantee that they will ever completely go away on their own.

-Depending on how severe it is, sometimes you may need a helping hand from at-home remedies, prescription treatments, or professional therapy to subdue those stubborn scars.
-Otherwise, these dark marks can slowly begin to take over your life; scratching away at your self-esteem, spoiling your social life, and leaving you desperate to find a useful treatment.
+Depending on how severe they are, you may need a helping hand from at-home remedies, prescription treatments, or professional therapy to reduce those stubborn scars.
+Otherwise, these dark marks can slowly begin to take over your life; scratching away at your self-esteem, spoiling your social life, and leaving you desperate to find a solution.

-If you’ve been looking for effective ways to brighten your eczema blotches, then look no further because we’ve got your back (and any other body part where they decide to set up shop).
+If you’ve been looking for effective ways to treat your scarring, look no further because we’ve got your back (and any other body part where they decide to set up shop).
 Keep reading to understand the causes of eczema scarring, things you can do to prevent it from appearing in the first place, and how to banish your existing burdensome blemishes.

 Eczema-induced scarring is partly caused by repeatedly and vigorously scratching affected areas.
 Such scratching only creates a vicious cycle; the more you scratch, the itchier the skin gets, causing damage to the skin’s barrier, worsening inflammation, and increasing the risk of infection.